Cidaas/terraform-provider-cidaas/README.md

   </picture>
 </a>

-# Terraform Provider for Cidaas
+# Terraform Provider for cidaas

-The Terraform provider for Cidaas enables interaction with Cidaas instances that allows to perform CRUD operations on applications, custom providers, registration fields and many other functionalities.
-From managing applications to configuring custom providers, the Terraform provider enhances the user's capacity to define, provision and manipulate their Cidaas resources.
+The Terraform provider for cidaas enables interaction with cidaas instances that allows to perform CRUD operations on applications, custom providers, registration fields and many other functionalities.
+From managing applications to configuring custom providers, the Terraform provider enhances the user's capacity to define, provision and manipulate their cidaas resources.

 ## Prerequisites